 Overview: Medicine is a very popular career sector in the Aspiring Professionals Programme and competition for places at Medical school is extremely high.
 This sector is for students who would like to become a doctor.
-If you’re interested in becoming a vet or a dentist, we do not have a tailored programme for these careers.
+If you’re interested in becoming a vet, dentist, or midwife, unfortunately we do not have a tailored programme for these careers.

 Skills Required: According to the British Medical Association, those interested in becoming a doctor must demonstrate a range of personal attributes: commitment; trustworthiness; confidentiality; respect; care; a spirit of enquiry; compassion; competence; responsibility; advocacy.
 A medical career should not be embarked on lightly.